kawhi66/Kawhi/source/todo/index.md

 # ToDo list

+This is my todo list, it's pretty boring.

 ## working

--   How to handle Circular Dependency in module system - _working_
+-   How to handle Circular Dependency in module system
--   When will fn execute in setTimeout(fn, 0) - _working_
+-   When will fn execute in setTimeout(fn, 0)
--   How does Event Loop work in different environment - _working_
+-   How does Event Loop work in different environment
--   Why are ES modules better than CommonJS modules - _working_
+-   Why are ES modules better than CommonJS modules

 ## suspend

--   The implementation of Virtual DOM - _suspend_
+-   The implementation of Virtual DOM
--   The Vue's and React's implementation of Diff Algorithm - _suspend_
+-   The Vue's and React's implementation of Diff Algorithm
--   The implementation of Promise - _suspend_
+-   The implementation of Promise

 ## done

--   Verify if GET requests have Cross-Origin problem - _done, sure they have_
+-   Verify if GET requests have Cross-Origin problem
--   Solution of serial execution for asynchronous events - _done_
+-   Solution of serial execution for asynchronous events
--   The differences between Webpack and Rollup - _done_
+-   The differences between Webpack and Rollup
--   What is Tree-shaking, and how to enable it in Webpack - _done_
+-   What is Tree-shaking, and how to enable it in Webpack
--   How to use Webpack for multiple page application development - _done_
+-   How to use Webpack for multiple page application development

-## todo
+## not-started

 -   Solution of Asynchronous Programming in ES6
 -   The application scenarios of Higher-Order-Function and Currying